IurieCezar/personal-webpage/README.md

 `git clone https://github.com/IurieCezar/personal-webpage`

-* Navigate to the directory that contains the code:
+* Navigate to the project directory:

-`cd personal-webpage`

-* From within the project directory, launch the webpage with the following command:
+* From within the project directory, to launch the webpage double-click on:

-`open index.html`
+`index.html`

 ## Authors
 * **Iurie Popovici**  - *Initial work* -